dannguyen9219/dinorun_game/README.md

 Version 1.12
 Score now does not keep going when saving your score on locale storage.
 Bug when restarting the game over - score stays the same as last score, and obstacle can pass through player

+Version 1.13
+Game now reloads once you restart game or return to title screen - allowing the interval to start again.